Australian gambling tax law

 - tax liabilities, including GST and income tax, may apply;

-- but proving it is hard enough, and there are only a few such cases.
+- but proving it is difficult enough, and there are only a few such cases.

 Who pays gambling taxes in Australia?

 Casino operators and bookmakers.
-All licensed companies are required to pay taxes and fees that may vary by state and activity.
-For example:
+All licensed companies are required to pay taxes and fees, which may vary by state and type of activity.
+Exempli gratia:

 State/Territory | Tax Rate | Tax Type |